yanadeldar-dev/yanadeldar-dev/README.md

 ---

 ### 👨‍💻 About Me
-- 🌱 I’m currently learning JavaScript, DOM manipulation and responsive UI
+- 🌱 I’m currently learning React and responsive UI
 - 💻 I enjoy building clean, simple and user-friendly web pages
 - 🎯 Goal: grow as a Front-end Developer through real practice
 - 🤝 Open to collaboration and beginner-friendly contributions